mdefrance/AutoCarver/README.md

 #### Setting up Samples

-AutoCarver needs to test the robustness of carvings on specific sample.
+AutoCarver tests the robustness of carvings on specific sample.
 For this purpose, the use of an out of time sample is recommended.

 ```python
 # defining training and testing sets